 When it comes to savings accounts, there’s a little more wiggle room on what we will allow as long as the benefits match the requirement.

 Here are some banks that offer the features we’re looking for:

 - Ally Bank

 Note: This is not an end-all be-all list and you should not blindly open an account just based on these banks listed.
 Think of this list as an invitation to take a closer look at these companies.

-Always know that no bank relationship is permanent, if you try a bank and don’t like it then find another bank that treats you better.
+Always know that no bank relationship is permanent, so if you try a bank and don’t like it, you can always find another bank that treats you better.